eriknl1982/IAQ_core_C_mqtt/README.md

 # Code for reading a IAQ core-c interal air quality sensor and sending the CO2 and TVOC values to home assistant via MQTT

-This code is meant to be used to read a IAQ core-c sensor with a ESP8266.
+This code is meant to be used to read a [AMS IAQ core-c](http://ams.com/eng/Products/Environmental-Sensors/Air-Quality-Sensors/iAQ-core-C) sensor with a ESP8266.

 The code makes use of the brzo library: https://github.com/pasko-zh/brzo_i2c (included in this repository)